nagajaideep/astx/libs/astx-transpilers/README.md

     return (x + y)
 ```

-For a deep dive into the architecture and more hands-on examples, check out our
+For a deep dive into the architecture and more hands-on examples, check out the
 **[full transpiler tutorial](docs/tutorials/astx_transpiler_refactor_tutorial.md)**.

 ---